Docvoids/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model
+  - Model: 🖐️ used
-  - Modeling
+  - Modeling: 🖐️ used
-  - Subject domain
+  - Subject domain: 🖐️ used
-  - Algorithm
+  - Algorithm: 🖐️ used
-  - Syntax
+  - Syntax: 🖐️ used
   - Semantics
   - Abstraction
-  - Paradigm
+  - Paradigm: 🖐️ used
-  - Programm
+  - Programm: 🖐️ used
-  - Programming paradigm
+  - Programming paradigm: 🖐️ used
-  - Programming language
+  - Programming language: 🖐️ used
-  - Contract
+  - Contract: 🖐️ used
-  - Module
+  - Module: 🖐️ used
-  - Library
+  - Library: 🖐️ used
-  - Package
+  - Package: 🖐️ used
   - Component
   - Framework
   - Platform